Tuesday, July 12, 2022

-In the previous post the graphics pipeline and vertex processing were explained.
 In this post we will try to draw a single colored cube as shown above.
 The cube looks elongated because aspect ratio is not applied.

 Implementation